Book

 Original

 Source books on travel, exploration, medicine, science, war, history.
-(Lewis & Clark, Freud, Capt.
-Cook,
+(Lewis & Clark, Freud,

-Einstein, etc.)
+Capt.
+Cook, Einstein, etc.)

 War

-diaries, manuscripts, letters, or those related to significant historical
+diaries, manuscripts, letters, or those related to significant historical events (American

-events (American Civil War, World Wars I
+Civil War, World Wars I & II)

 Documents